Leadwerks/Documentation/mousetools.md

 ## Rotation Tool

-The rotation mouse tool allows you to easily move objects in the scene.
+The rotation mouse tool allows you to easily rotate objects.

 The rotation mouse tool also includes all the functionality of the selection tool.

 ## Scale Tool

-The scale mouse tool allows you to easily resize objects in the scene.
+The scale mouse tool allows you to easily resize objects.

 The scale mouse tool also includes all the functionality of the selection tool.